Eric J. Smith (Michigan politician): Resignation as prosecutor

 Following the charges being announced, Smith once again said the investigation was political payback, this time saying it was because he did not initially support Nessel in her 2018 election for Attorney General.
 Despite professing his innocence, Smith resigned from office on March 30, 2020.
 It was later revealed that Smith's resignation was a condition of ongoing plea negotiations between Smith and federal prosecutors.
 A probable cause hearing and separate preliminary examination scheduled for October 2020 were postponed to January 2021 because the courtroom at the 41-B District Court in Clinton Township had not yet been approved to host such hearings because of the COVID-19 pandemic.
 The probable cause conference was delayed until March 26 and the preliminary examination was delayed until April 21–23.

 In September 2020, Smith was charged obstruction of justice in the United States District Court for the Eastern District of Michigan by U.S. Attorney Matthew J. Schneider.
 Smith was accused of taking $75,000 from his campaign account to use for personal expenses, then encouraging potential witnesses to lie on his behalf.
-Smith agreed to plead guilty to the federal charges, with federal prosecutors recommending Smith serve between 15 to 21 months in prison.
+Smith agreed to plead guilty to the federal charges, with federal prosecutors recommending Smith serve between 15 and 21 months in prison.
 Smith was formally arraigned before U.S. District Court Magistrate Anthony Patti on September 18, 2020, and released on personal recognizance bail and ordered not to leave the state without the court's permission.
 Smith was to formally plead guilty on October 28, 2020, but the hearing was delayed because Smith and his family were exposed to someone that had tested positive for coronavirus and the Smith family had gone into quarantine.
-The plea hearing was again re-scheduled in November 2020 when Smith revealed he had tested positive for COVID-19 and had been recently hospitalized for treatment for the virus.
+The plea hearing was again rescheduled in November 2020 when Smith revealed he had tested positive for COVID-19 and had been recently hospitalized for treatment for the virus.
 The hearing was again postponed by U.S. District Judge Linda Parker to January 27, 2021, with Parker saying that Smith's continued recovery from COVID-19 "...preclude him from meaningful participation in his pending plea hearing."

 Guilty plea

 Smith formally pleaded guilty in federal court on January 27, 2021, saying "...I fully accept responsibility for my actions, I acted alone.
 I acted for my own benefit.
 I deeply regret my actions and the shame I brought to my wife, my children, the office I spent almost 30 years working for and the people of Macomb County.
 And I accept the punishment and the plea that's here before you today."
-Smith is scheduled to be sentenced April 27, 2021, and his plea agreement with the federal government recommended a sentence of between 15 to 21 month in prison and for Smith to agree to a civil forfeiture of approximately $70,000.
+Smith's sentencing was scheduled for April 27, 2021, and his plea agreement with the federal government recommended a sentence of between 15 and 21 month in prison and for Smith to agree to a civil forfeiture of approximately $70,000.